KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### TakerPaymentWaitConfirmFailed

-`TakerPaymentWaitConfirmFailed` event indicates that taker payment transaction did not reach the required number of confirmations before internal timeout expiration.
+The `TakerPaymentWaitConfirmFailed` event indicates that the taker payment transaction did not reach the required number of confirmations before the internal timeout expiration.

 When this event occurs taker starts waiting for taker payment lock time expiration to issue a refund.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |